 There’s a huge difference in never letting them out of your sight and allowing them to run wild with no supervision.

-If you teach your child to fear the world; that the world is a deadly place, they could easily grow up with tychiphobia.
-Trust me, it’s easier to start your kids off right then having them have to learn how to overcome fear of failure and rejection as an adult.
+If you teach your child to fear the world; that the world is a deadly place, they could easily grow up with atychiphobia.

 Do you struggle with a traumatic past and you know it’s holding you back?
 My most shared post on Twitter is about how to Let Go of Past Hurts & Move Forward (click to read that on my site).

 Why are we afraid of rejection?

-A fear of rejection is a little less tangible that a fear of something like snakes or even heights.
+A fear of rejection is a little less tangible than a fear of something like snakes or even heights.

 Fear of rejection is typically tied to low self-esteem.
 When we don’t feel good about ourselves and our efforts, it can cause paralyzing fear.
 It becomes easier to not put ourselves out there than it does to try and risk not succeeding.

-Of course low self-esteem damages us in many ways beyond a fear of rejection.
+Of course, low self-esteem damages us in many ways beyond the fear of rejection.

 What is the fear of not being good enough?

-In a nutshell we’re talking about a fear of imperfections.
-Thus right out of the gate we have to acknowledge that this person will NEVER achieve their goal.
+In a nutshell, we’re talking about a fear of imperfections.
+So, right out of the gate, we have to acknowledge that this person will NEVER achieve their goal.
 You see we human beings are inherently flawed.

 We aren’t perfect and we WILL make mistakes.

 This disorder can affect work, relationships and the person’s overall feeling of well-being.
-Thus it’s crucial that if you feel like you fall into this category that you seek professional help.
+So, it’s crucial that if you feel like you fall into this category that you seek professional help.